eellpp/pubScratchpad/Tech/programming/java/FAQ.md

 BufferedReader br=new BufferedReader(new InputStreamReader(System.in));
 ```

-InputStreamReader is the class to read the input stream of bytes.But to read each byte is expensive operation so we are wrapping it around BufferedReader to have it buffered
+InputStreamReader is the clπass to read the input stream of bytes.But to read each byte is expensive operation so we are wrapping it around BufferedReader to have it buffered

 ##  When to use getters and setters